-Some medicines can interfere with the way lercanidipine works.
-Lercanidipine can also interfere with the way some other medicines work.
+Some medicines can affect the way lercanidipine works.
+Lercanidipine can also affect the way some other medicines work.

-Tell your doctor before taking lercanidipine if you're taking any of these medicines:
+Tell your doctor or pharmacist before taking lercanidipine if you're taking:

 - aminophylline or theophylline (medicines to ease breathing)

-- the epilepsy medicines carbamazepine, phenytoin, phenobarbital (phenobarbitone) or primidone
+- carbamazepine, phenytoin, phenobarbital (phenobarbitone) or primidone, medicines for epilepsy

-- ciclosporin, a medicine to stop your immune system overreacting
+- ciclosporin, a medicine to reduce immune reactions

 There's very little information about taking herbal remedies and supplements with lercanidipine.
 They're not tested in the same way as pharmacy and prescription medicines.